The Lord's Table

 In addition to being a reminder and a proclamation, in the act of communion a believer is declaring that the benefits of the cross are their own.
 We are declaring that “all that Christ secured by His life, death and resurrection are mine by faith.”

-At Fellowship, we celebrate The Lord’s Supper on a regular monthly basis at our weekend worship services.
-In addition, we partake of The Lord’s Supper throughout the year at special gatherings of the church including Good Friday, and all church worship and prayer gatherings.
+At Fellowship, we celebrate The Lord’s Table on a regular monthly basis at our weekend worship services.
+In addition, we partake of The Lord’s Table throughout the year at special gatherings of the church including Good Friday, and all church worship and prayer gatherings.
 Finally, many small group gatherings and larger equipping classes will practice communion during their times of meeting.